GLIMS-RGI/rgi_user_guide/_sources/welcome.md

 Regional revisions in v7.0 🔍
 ^^^

-Description of data updates by RGI region.
+Description of data updates by RGI region

 :::